Lawxsz/bypass-virus-total/README.md

 - I do not support any type of malicious activity with my code, nor take any responsability for any damage caused by it.
 Use at your own risk.
 - For learning purposes

+## Note
+- ⭐️ Give me a Star!!
+Kerpy is constantly updating, support us!
+- The analysis was done with my grabber (+8 features), this without having obfuscated the source code (either with pyarmor etc), I recommend using Kerpy + obfuscate your code for best results.

 ## Contact Me 💻

 Telegram: @Lawxsz